By James Eliot, Markets & Finance Editor

 -

 Neglecting Compound Interest: A staggering number of individuals delay investing, overlooking the power of compound interest.
 For instance, Fidelity reports that starting investing at age 25 could lead to an almost $1 million portfolio by age 65.
 Yet many wait until later in life, severely limiting their potential earnings.
+This neglect can significantly alter the trajectory of their financial future.

 -